$\omega$PAP Spaces: Reasoning Denotationally About Higher-Order, Recursive Probabilistic and Differentiable Programs: Reasoning about Differentiable Programs

 This result, which we achieved via denotational reasoning, immediately implies the result of~\citet{mazza2021automatic}:

-\begin{corollary} If $\theta : \reals \vdash t : \reals$ denotes a total differentiable function, then the AD algorithm fails at a measure-zero set of inputs. \end{corollary} \begin{proof} Because $\sem{t}$ is total, it is PAP and AD computes an intensional derivative of $\sem{t}$.
+\begin{corollary} If $\theta : \reals \vdash t : \reals$ denotes a total differentiable function, then the set of input points on which the AD algorithm fails has measure zero.\footnote{\citet{mazza2021automatic} prove a slightly stronger result, and we can also show something slightly stronger; see Prop.~\ref{propn:failure-set-quasivariety}.} \end{corollary} \begin{proof} Because $\sem{t}$ is total, it is PAP and AD computes an intensional derivative of $\sem{t}$.
 Intensional derivatives are almost everywhere equal to true derivatives~\citep{lee2020correctness}. \end{proof}

-Using more complex logical predicates, we can prove correctness for multivariate functions (see Appendix~\ref{sec:correctness-ad}).
+Using more complex logical predicates, we can prove correctness for multivariate functions (see Appx.~\ref{sec:correctness-ad}).
 In the multivariate setting, forward-mode AD typically computes \textit{Jacobian-vector products}; for us, it computes lifted \textit{intensional} Jacobian-vector products. \begin{definition}[lifted intensional Jacobian] Let $f : U \to \lift V$ be an $\wpap{}$ map, with $U \subseteq \RR^n$ c-analytic and $V \subseteq \RR^m$.
 An $\wpap{}$ map $g : U \to \lift \RR^{m \times n}$ is an \textit{intensional Jacobian} of $f$ if it is defined (i.e., not $\bot$) exactly when $f$ is, there exists a countable analytic partition $\{A_i\}_{i \in I}$ of its domain, and there exist analytic functions $f_i : U_i \to \RR^m$ with open domains $U_i \supseteq A_i$ such that when $x \in A_i$, $f(x) = f_i(x)$ and $g(x) = Jf_i(x)$, where $J$ is the Jacobian operator. \end{definition}

-\begin{theorem}[Correctness of AD (full)] For any term $x_1 : \reals, \dots, x_n : \reals\vdash\trm:\reals \times \dots \times \reals$, and any vector $\mathbf{v} \in \RR^n$, the $\wpap{}$ map $\lambda \mathbf{\theta}. \textbf{let } \mathbf{x} = \sem {\ad(\trm)}((\theta_1, v_1), \dots, (\theta_n, v_n)) \textbf{ in } (\pi_2 x_1, \dots, \pi_2 x_m)$ is equal to $g(\mathbf{\theta}) \cdot \mathbf{v}$ for some intensional Jacobian $g$ of $\sem{t}$. \end{theorem}
+\begin{theorem}[Correctness of AD (full)] For any term $x_1: \reals, \dots, x_n: \reals\vdash\trm: \reals^m$, and any vector $\mathbf{v} \in \RR^n$, the $\wpap{}$ map $\lambda \mathbf{\theta}. \textbf{let } \mathbf{x} = \sem {\ad(\trm)}((\theta_1, v_1), \dots, (\theta_n, v_n)) \textbf{ in } (\pi_2 x_1, \dots, \pi_2 x_m)$ is equal to $g(\mathbf{\theta}) \cdot \mathbf{v}$ for some intensional Jacobian $g$ of $\sem{t}$. \end{theorem}